emagiz/emdocs/mds/microlearning/expert-platform-deploy-install-local-connector-linux.md

 Should you have any questions, please contact academy@emagiz.com.

-- Last update: November 2021
+- Last update: April 5th, 2022
-- Required reading time: 5 minutes
+- Required reading time: 7 minutes

 ## 1. Prerequisites
 To install a runtime, please be aware that eMagiz needs an environment that satisfies certain requirements.
 These requirements can be different depending on your architectural choices.
 Most common is the connector inside your network and a JMS and container running outside the network.
 In that case, if you are running only connectors in this environment, please keep the following requirements in mind:

-1. OS with support for Java
+- OS with support for Java
-2. OS user with granted security rights to run startup services (Windows services)
+- OS user with granted security rights to run startup services (Windows services)
-3. The correct Java installation (Java 8 SE JRE for example, https://adoptopenjdk.net) with NO automatic updates.
+- The correct Java installation (Java 8 SE JRE for example, https://adoptopenjdk.net) with NO automatic updates.
 OpenJDK 8 is currently the recommended version for eMagiz installations.
-4. NTP synchronization – all eMagiz service instances should use the same time and settings.
+- NTP synchronization – all eMagiz service instances should use the same time and settings.
-5. Access to the internet
+- Access to the internet
-6. Outbound JMS traffic - port 8443 (and 8444 in case of failover situation) - amqp.emagiz.com / cloudXXXX.emagizcloud.com
+- Outbound JMS traffic - port 8443 (and 8444 in case of failover situation) - amqp.emagiz.com / cloudXXXX.emagizcloud.com
 	-	General monitoring data to eMagiz iPaaS
 	-	Specific JMS traffic to eMagiz JMS Server
-7. Outbound HTTPS traffic – port 443 – Specific provisioning data- https://rts.emagiz.com/ws/ / https://repository.emagiz.com
+- Outbound HTTPS traffic – port 443 – Specific provisioning data- https://rts.emagiz.com/ws/ / https://repository.emagiz.com
-8. Hardware requirements
+- Hardware requirements
 	-	Modern CPU
 	-	Enough Disk Space according to sizing calculations
-9. Enough Memory according to sizing calculations
+- Enough Memory according to sizing calculations
-10. JAVA_HOME variable is properly set
+- JAVA_HOME variable is properly set

 ## 2. Key concepts
 eMagiz uses a runtime component as a container where flow components can be deployed in.
 There are infrastructure components that act as flows, and there are functional flow components.
 Furthermore, there are routing and error flows.
 By deploying these runtimes across various locations across the integration architecture, you can make these flows work as a chain to realize a complete integration.